 A particular highlight of these kinds of events is discovering charities I know little or nothing about.
 In this case, it was Save The Asian Elephants (STAE).

-Astonishingly, the surviving population of Asian elephants is barely 5% that of African elephants — with a huge decline from estimates of a million or more in the late 19th century to scarcely 40,000 today!
+Astonishingly, the surviving population of Asian elephants is barely 5% of that of African elephants — with a huge decline from estimates of a million or more in the late 19th century to scarcely 40,000 today!
 Around 10,000 of these are captive.

 While the majority of Asian elephants are found in India and Sri Lanka, there are small populations in countries such as Cambodia, Vietnam, China, Malaysia, Indonesia, and (among others) Thailand.
 I mention these countries specifically because they are all places where I have see photographs of elephant rides and ‘elephant painting’ for tourists.